-Given that so many online directory services already exist for local businesses, a separate website (e.g. your own .com) is not 100% required.
+Given that so many online directory services already exist for local businesses, a separate website (your own .com) is not 100% required.
 With that said, it may make sense to spin one up anyway, as a way to keep all your links and social media profiles organized.

-These days, we recommend going with one of the major “website builder” services – Wix, Weebly, or Squarespace.
-The first two offer free plans, and all three make it very easy to get a website live in minutes.
-Better yet, all of them feature a wide range of pre-made templates to use (make sure you select a “mobile responsive” theme – one that will scale well across all devices).
+These days, we recommend going with one of the major “website builder” services – Wix or Squarespace.
+Both make it very easy to get a website live in minutes, and offer affordable pricing plans.
+They feature a wide range of pre-made templates to use that are all “mobile responsive” (i.e. they will look great on any phone or tablet).

 Our advice is to keep all the writing on your site as simple as possible.
 Less words, more pictures.
 Make sure the key information is visible at all times–your physical address, telephone number, and opening hours.
 If possible, include a picture of the menu.